Thanos: Fictional character biography

-Around the time of the New Thor's appearance, Thanos is approached by a mysterious hooded woman, who proposes an alliance.
-He tasks her with bringing him the hammer of the deceased Ultimate Thor.
-The woman fails, but removes her disguise to reveal herself as Hela, the Norse goddess of death.
-She tells Thanos that she needs his help to reclaim Hel, and in exchange, offers to give him the one thing he has been searching for his entire life: death.
-After this, the two kiss.
+Thanos recovers during the "Thanos Returns" story and escapes captivity, and reclaims his Black Order forces from Corvus Glaive.
+After retaking command of his Black Quadrant outpost, Thanos discovers that he is dying.
+Thanos tries to force his father, Mentor, to find a cure for his malady, but kills him when he is unable to.
+Soon after Thanos would be battered and detained by the Shi'ar Imperial Guard after he invaded the very planet station of his father's facility sitting in their territory.
+After escaping from prison, Thanos is found by Thane's betrayed cohorts Tryco Slatterus, Nebula, and Eros.
+Thanos ventures into the God Quarry to regain his powers, culminating in him embracing villainy and attacking Eros.

-Some time after his battle with Thane during the "Thanos Wins" story, Thanos travels to the Chitauri homeworld.
-However, upon subjugating the planet, he is attacked by a being identified only as The Rider, who captures Thanos and uses a piece of the fractured Time Stone to bring Thanos millions of years into the future, where he encounters an elderly version of himself who has destroyed nearly all life in the universe.
-At first, Thanos believes it to be some sort of trick, but is convinced once the future Thanos utters the name Dione, which Thanos's mother had planned to name him before she went insane.
+Some time after his battle with Thane, Thanos travels to the Chitauri homeworld.
+Defeated by the Rider, Thanos is taken millions of years into the future to meet his elderly, universe-destroying self.
 King Thanos reveals he needs his younger self's assistance to defeat the Fallen One, the last being left in the Universe, so that he may finally reunite with Death.
-The Fallen One soon arrives, revealed to be a darkened Silver Surfer armed with the hordes of Annihilus and the deceased Thor's Mjolnir, using the latter to swiftly kill the Rider.
-The Surfer is distracted by the feral Hulk that Thanos kept chained in his basement, allowing the two Thanos to kill him using Surtur's Twilight Sword.
-Upon the Surfer's death, Death arrives, and Thanos realizes the true reason that King Thanos brought him into the future: so that King Thanos can finally die, reasoning that if he must die, it can only be at the hands of himself.
+The Fallen One soon arrives, revealed to be a darkened Silver Surfer.
+After the Surfer is killed, Death arrives, and Thanos realizes the true reason that King Thanos brought him into the future: so that King Thanos can finally die, reasoning that if he must die, it can only be at the hands of himself.
 At first, Thanos is more than happy to oblige his future counterpart's request, but quickly stops, disappointed at how pathetic and submissive his older self has become.
-Resolving to never become as pathetic and complacent as King Thanos has become, Thanos uses the fragment of the Time Stone and the Power Cosmic left in the Surfer's corpse to return to the present day.
-As the future begins to crumble around him, King Thanos realizes that his younger self has taken the steps necessary to ensure that this timeline will never take place.
-As he fades into nothingness, King Thanos asks Death what his younger self did, to which she simply responds "he won."
+Resolving to never become as pathetic and complacent as King Thanos has become, Thanos returns to the present day.
+Thanos's actions erase the future timeline from existence.

-During the "Infinity Wars" storyline, Thanos later discovers that the Infinity Stones are being collected once again and begins plotting to reassemble his gauntlet.
+During the "Infinity Wars" storyline, Thanos discovers that the Infinity Stones are being collected once again and begins plotting to reassemble his gauntlet.
 However, he is assaulted by Requiem, whom he apparently recognizes, and is quickly killed.
-She then destroys the Infinity Gauntlet and also commands the Chitauri loyal to Thanos to die.
+She then destroys the Infinity Gauntlet and commands the Chitauri loyal to Thanos to die.